ant-man21/base-git-actions-2/README.md

 TODO
   - [ ] automerge does not work. it triggers after seeing /merge comment but gets error
+  - [ ] create PR drafts automatically (this is a nice to have imo)
+  - [ ] clean up comment generation and checks.
+Not very user friendly
+  - [ ] look into any nuances.

+DONE
-  - [ ] what about multiple submodules?
+  - [x] what about multiple submodules?
       - at the moment it only looks for the first submodule added to this repository. do we want it to hard look for certain submodules? should it just automatically find them?
   - [x] type /merge handling in base PR to close PR
-  - [ ] create PR drafts automatically (this is a nice to have imo)

-DONE
   - [x] need to validate pr process and it works properly. (simple examples work. comment formatting is off and needs love)
   - [x] check to see if no submodules if it still works. (works)
   - [x] change base PR check for submodule PRs.